 Finally, we discuss the relation of the architecture KPIs with the KPIs corresponding to the SOFIE's project objectives from the Description of Work.
 The KPI related to the first objective (O1) involves federating at least 5 IoT platforms.
-This corresponds to the first architecture KPI in Table 8, for which the achieved number is 6.
+This corresponds to the first architecture KPI in Table 9, for which the achieved number is 6.
 The second objective (O2) KPI involves the support for simultaneous use of at least 3 ledger technologies.
-Based on the results discussed above for the interledger KPI (architecture KPI #4 in Table 8), the SOFIE architecture supports four ledger technologies: Ethereum, Hyperledger Fabric, Hyperledger Indy, and KSI.
+Based on the results discussed above for the interledger KPI (architecture KPI #4 in Table 9), the SOFIE architecture supports four ledger technologies: Ethereum, Hyperledger Fabric, Hyperledger Indy, and KSI.
 The third objective (O3) KPI involves transactions involving at least three ledgers.
-The Food Supply Chain pilot and scenarios investigated in the current deliverable and the SMAUG use case consider hierarchies involving consortium ledger (private Ethereum instances), a public ledger (public Ethereum), and KSI, while the SMAUG use case considers a marketplace ledger (private Ethereum), and Hyperledger Indy.
+The Food Supply Chain pilot and scenarios investigated in the current deliverable and the SMAUG use case consider interactions between three ledgers.
+Specifically, the Food Supply Chain scenarios consider hierarchies involving consortium ledger (private Ethereum instances), a public ledger (public Ethereum), and KSI, while the SMAUG use case considers a marketplace ledger (private Ethereum), an authorization ledger (private Ethereum), and Hyperledger Indy.